 - SIGGRAPH 2022 (journal paper)

-The authors thank Asher Katz and Cedric Le Gentil for software collaboration and 3D body reconstructions.
-This work was supported in part by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (ERC Consolidator Grant, agreement No. 101003104, MYCLOTH).
+We thank Andreas Aristidou and Sigal Raab for their valuable inputs that helped to improve this work.
+This work is supported in part by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (ERC Consolidator Grant, agreement No. 101003104, MYCLOTH).